 How is a person with lupus anticoagulant treated?

 No treatment is required if someone does not have any symptoms.
 If blood clots do occur, patients are usually treated with anticoagulants such as heparin (which is injected under the skin or given intravenously) followed by oral warfarin (COUMADIN®) therapy for several months.
 Higher than usual doses of warfarin may be required, and the treatment may need to be continued for a longer period of time.
 In someone with the lupus anticoagulant, the risk of recurrence of both arterial and venous thrombotic episodes is relatively high.
 Some people may need to be on long-term (even life-long) oral anticoagulation.
+New oral anticoagulation drug may also be prescribed by your healthcare provider if you need long-term therapy.

 Who is at risk for antiphospholipid syndrome?